 Leak 6 — Overtrading

-The two costs are (a) cumulative transaction fees and FX spreads, and (b) emotional reaction trades (selling at the bottom of a panic, buying at the top of a rally) which compound the wrong direction.
+The two costs are (a) cumulative transaction fees and FX spreads, and (b) emotional reaction trades — selling at the bottom of a panic, buying at the top of a rally — which compound the wrong direction.

 The math, finally

-Add the six up at conservative levels: 1% + 0.5% + 0.4% (SRS tax savings on portfolio basis) + 0.2% + 0.1% + 0.5% = 2.7% per year of recoverable drag.
+For illustration only — actual drag depends on individual portfolio composition, trading frequency, and market conditions.
+At conservative estimated levels: 1% (ETF domicile) + 0.5% (idle cash) + 0.4% (SRS tax savings on portfolio basis) + 0.2% (broker fees) + 0.1% (FX spreads) + 0.5% (overtrading) = approximately 2.7% per year of potentially recoverable drag.

-A SGD $100,000 portfolio earning 5% net instead of 7.7% net, compounded over 30 years, leaves SGD $432,000 on the table.
+A SGD $100,000 portfolio earning 5% net instead of 7.7% net, compounded over 30 years, leaves approximately SGD $432,000 in the illustrative difference.
+These are not projections — they are estimates using simplified assumptions.